 Step 3: Cook until thickened

-Step 4: Check for consistency
+Step 4: Check the consistency

-The syrup should coat the back of a spoon and run off slowly when it reaches the right consistency.
-You can also try dropping a small amount on a plate and let it cool a bit.
-If it thickens up after cooling, then your latik sauce is all set.
+You can also drop a small amount on a plate and let it cool a bit.
+If it thickens up after it cools, then your latik sauce is all set.

 Step 5: Cool and serve